JonJagger/cyber-dojo/readme.txt

 Dojo Folder Structure
 =====================
 The rails code does NOT use a database.
-Originally the name of each dojo corresponded to a subfolder underneath cyberdojo/dojos/ however the number of subfolders started to get large so this has now changed.
 Instead I use a git-like folder structure based on the sha1 hexdigest of the dojo's name.
 For example, a CyberDojo called 'Jon Jagger' (without the quotes) has a sha1 hexdigest of, wait for it, 381fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab